David Mayer de Rothschild: Early life

-He is a member of the Rothschild family, the youngest of three children of Victoria Lou Schott (1949 – 18 January 2021) and Sir Evelyn de Rothschild (1931–2022) of the Rothschild banking family of England.
+Rothschild is the youngest of three children of Victoria Lou Schott and Sir Evelyn de Rothschild of the Rothschild banking family of England.
 His middle name "Mayer" is taken from the name of the founder of the Rothschild family banking empire, Mayer Amschel Rothschild.
-The youngest heir to his family's banking fortune, de Rothschild was born in 1978 in London, England.
+The youngest heir to his family's banking fortune, Rothschild was born in 1978 in London, England.
 His mother was American, the daughter of Marcia Lou (née Whitney) and real estate developer Lewis M. Schott.
 He is the younger brother of Anthony de Rothschild and Jessica de Rothschild.
-As a teenager, de Rothschild was a top-ranked horse jumper on Britain's junior event team.
+As a teenager, Rothschild was a top-ranked horse jumper on Britain's junior event team.
 He later gave up the sport to pursue his education, stating in an interview with The New Yorker "I realized there was more to life than spending hours and hours and hours on a horse."
 After leaving Harrow School in 1996 he attended Oxford Brookes receiving a 2:1 B.Sc (Hons) in Political Science and Information Systems.
-In 2002, de Rothschild studied at the College of Naturopathic Medicine, London where he received an advanced Diploma in Natural Medicine, ND.
+In 2002, Rothschild studied at the College of Naturopathic Medicine, London where he received an advanced Diploma in Natural Medicine, ND.